 Hawaii is a very laid-back culture where locals wear flip-flops and tourists bring the floppiest hats they can find.
 Even the most chic outfit is breezy with a bohemian or floral pattern, decked out with amazing jewels that are naturally found on the island (think pearls and shells).

 Read this for our top floral print dress styles and how to wear them!

 But just because the vibe is chill doesn’t mean you can’t dress up a bit!
-If you’re planning what to pack for Maui and want to look elegant in this beautiful landscape, put some creativity into your prints and cuts.
+If you’re planning what to pack for Maui and want to look elegant in this beautiful landscape, put some creativity into your capsule wardrobe with prints and cuts.

 For example, a vintage, floral romper or a two-piece top and skirt combo could be dressed up and still feel casual.
 Just remember: when in doubt, leave the heels at home!